sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile-permissions.md

 ## Roles

-The roles assigned the user are displayed.
+The roles assigned the user account are displayed.
 Resulting permissions are merged from role assignments.

 ## Permissions